bbauska/W3Cx-4of5-thru-May-2024/README.md

 We can improve this example a little by testing whether the browser supports Web Workers, and by displaying some additional messages.

-> <b>CAREFUL**: for security reasons you cannot try the examples using a
+> <b>CAREFUL</b>: for security reasons you cannot try the examples using a
 > file:// URL. <b>You need an HTTP web server that will serve the
-> files**.
+> files</b>.
 Here is what happens if you do not follow this constraint:

 <img src="./images/image241.jpeg" style="width:6.5in;height:1.67292in"
 alt="using file URL does not work for security reasons" />